 Food & Culture Highlights

-Food in Pompeii and Herculaneum Shared Tour from Naples USD 189 reflects regional produce and neighbourhood traditions.
+Food in Virtual Experience of Cologne in 1926 in German USD 23 reflects regional produce and neighbourhood traditions.
 Markets offer quick tastings, while casual eateries and bakeries keep schedules flexible.

 Consider a short food walk to sample local staples, sweets, or street snacks.
 Reserve popular spots early for weekends and arrive mid-week for calmer dining rooms.